• Home

 Step 3 – Install the bulb

 · Screw a lightbulb into the socket.
 These sockets hold an E-26 based bulb.
 I use an Edison bulb in the video, but you can use any type of bulb desired.
-Here’s a link to my favorite Edison bulbs.

 LED Edison light bulbs pack of 3